LiveInGround/AdminCraft/Readme.md

 # AdminCraft
 AdminCraft is a serverside Minecraft mod providing powerfull moderation tools to make servers staff life easier.

-Licensed under MIT license.
+Licensed under Apache License 2.0.
 For more inforamtion please refer to [License](./LICENSE.md)